laraluys/MLOps4ECM_day1/Data/plotly-dash.md

 ## Introduction

 Some data, like time series data, might be more interesting to view in a dashboard setup.
 A tool which makes this very easy is [plotly-dash](https://plotly.com/examples/).
 This open-source python library makes it easy to create HTML dashboard using plotly graphs. in the python file "dash-example.py" you can find a very simple dashboard which shows the data of the water potability dataset depending on the selected metric.
-Your exercise will be to recreate the following dashboard.
+Your exercise will be to recreate the following dashboard with the DehliClimate dataset.

 <img src="images/plotly_dash_result.png" />